StevenRidder/Ridder-Field/README.md

 Why does this matter?

 Because in science, a contradiction is a gift.
-When the data refuses to fit the theory, nature is telling us that I've missed something profound.
+When the data refuses to fit the theory, nature is telling us that we've missed something profound.

-Maybe my understanding of gravity is slightly wrong.
-Maybe there are species of neutrinos I haven't discovered.
-Or perhaps—and this is the thought that keeps me awake at night—**dark energy is not a constant**.
+Maybe our understanding of gravity is slightly wrong.
+Maybe there are species of neutrinos we haven't discovered.
+Or perhaps, and this is the thought that keeps us awake at night, **dark energy is not a constant**.

-If the vacuum of space is not empty, but alive—if it is a dynamical field that changed its behavior billions of years ago—it could explain why the universe grew differently than I expected.
+If the vacuum of space is not empty, but alive, if it is a dynamical field that changed its behavior billions of years ago, it could explain why the universe grew differently than we expected.
 It could explain why the child grew taller than the chart predicted.

 And this brings me to **The Ridder Field**.